 - Points to: “custom.photoshelter.com” (exactly as written, not your PhotoShelter address)

-If you receive an error message, it may be that you need to wait a bit longer for your CNAME record to propagate.
-Depending on the registrar, this can take anywhere from 30 seconds to 48 hours.
+Note: If you receive an error message (i.e Failed to Connect), you may need to wait for your CNAME record to propagate across servers.
+This can take anywhere from 30 seconds to 48 hours.

 FAQ